penguicky/ArkSigning/README.md

 For bulk signing of multiple apps, use the `--bulk` mode with `--parallel` for maximum performance.
 This allows processing multiple apps simultaneously using multithreading.

 ## Changelog
+### v0.6.1 (2025-05-01)
+NEW — Adds base URL used for OTA .plist generation
+NEW — Automatically generates a plist file and logs an itms-services:// install link

 ### v0.6 (2025-04-26)
 - Added app icon retrieval in base64 format when using `--info` flag to retrive app info